milanlx/milanlx.github.io/_pages/project.md

 * *Regression Analysis*
   - Investigated patterns and developed classification models that help to refine advertising strategies for regular check-ups in less developed countries.
 The full report is listed [here](https://milanlx.github.io/files/36707_project3.pdf).
 Essentially,
     - A random forest model is chosen to rank the importance of covariates that motivate regular check-ups.
     - A logistic regression model is implemented to identify key features and reference likelihood of the people that can be potentially persuaded for check-up.

 * *Reinforcement Learning*
-  - implemented and evaluated a variety RL algorithm on Atari game: Space-Invaders-v0.
+  - back in 2017, implemented and evaluated a variety RL algorithm on Atari game: Space-Invaders-v0.
 A video demo can be found [here](https://youtu.be/c9XbhBs1WDI?si=bis9Ly0eHjrh476C).
+The full report can be found [here](https://milanlx.github.io/files/10703_hw_2.pdf).